Financial Aid Policies

 The college will notify the student within 30 days of the determination of return of funds.
 The student then has 45 days to retain Title IV eligibility by either returning the amount in full or making satisfactory arrangements to repay funds to the U.S. Department of Education.
 Failure of the student to do either in the 45 days, obligates the college to report the overpayment to the U.S. Department of Education and the student will lose Title IV eligibility on the 46th day.

 Title IV funds must be returned to the following programs in this order:

 - Federal Pell Grant

 - Federal SEOG

 Students who stop attending classes at any time during a semester are considered unofficial withdrawals.
-The college will perform the Title IV calculation and will assume that 50% to determine the percentage of your federal financial aid that was earned.
+The college will perform the Title IV calculation and will determine the percentage of your federal financial aid that was earned.

 A letter will be sent to the student explaining your financial obligation to the college and the U.S. Department of Education.
 You will have 45 days from the date of that letter to pay the college.